 Price promotions are one of the least important factors for bringing men into a brick and mortar store.

-When it comes down to the interaction with men, Phibbs says that men are in a hurry and trust what sales associates tell them.
+When it comes down to men's interaction, Phibbs says that men are in a hurry and trust what sales associates tell them.
 They want a person who can help them compare and contrast.
-That’s why they are more concerned with getting assistance in making a decision than with price and promotion.
+That’s why they are more concerned with deciding than with price and promotion.

 You also want to educate the client about how to use the product.
-(This of course applies to women as well.)
+(This, of course, applies to women as well.)
 Provide step-by-step directions as needed to show your male client how to get the best results.
-Men are less inclined to buy a product if they aren’t sure they will be able to use it correctly.
+Men are less inclined to buy a product if they aren’t sure they will use it correctly.

-Retail skin care products for men is a revenue-generating opportunity you don’t want to miss.
-Work with your staff so they understand the male client and how to sell to them.
-Your goal should be to build relationships so that you are the go-to for skin care, as well as pain relief, for men of all ages.
+Retail skincare products for men is a revenue-generating opportunity you don’t want to miss.
+Please work with your staff so they understand the male client and how to sell to them.
+Your goal should be to build relationships so that you are the go-to for skincare, as well as pain relief, for men of all ages.